-- Dive or snorkel in the clear waters around Bonaire – the island is known for its abundant marine life and vibrant coral reefs.
+- Dive or snorkel in the clear waters around the island – the island is known for its abundant marine life and vibrant coral reefs.

 - Visit Washington Slagbaai National Park – This park offers hiking trails, wildlife viewing, and beautiful beaches.

-- Explore the island’s history and culture at the Bonaire Museum – located in the capital city of Kralendijk.
-This museum showcases the island’s past and present.
+- Explore the island’s history and culture Their Museum is located in the capital city of Kralendijk.
+It showcases the island’s past and present.

 - Visit the Donkey Sanctuary – this sanctuary is home to over 150 donkeys and offers visitors the opportunity to learn about the history of these animals on the island.

-- Go windsurfing or kitesurfing – Bonaire is known for its steady trade winds, making it a popular spot for wind sports.
+- Go windsurfing or kitesurfing – This isle is known for its steady trade winds, making it a popular spot for wind sports.
 Visit the Salt Flats – these large salt pans have been used for centuries and offer a unique glimpse into the island’s history.

 - Take a sunset sail– many companies provide sunset sail, where you can relax and enjoy the beautiful sunset over the Caribbean.

 - Eat like the locals- Bonaire’s local cuisine is a mix of Caribbean, African, and Dutch influences.
 Try the many local dishes, such as Keshi Yena, Stoba stew, Rundpoulet chicken dish, and Pastechi – a street food similar to an empanada, filled with meat and cheese.